sedc-codecademy/sedc7-11-1-practical-aspnetmvc/g2/Requirements/LAMAZON.md

 * Supplier - The application owner that can approve orders
 * Product - Premium item that can be ordered
 * Order - An order that contains products for a user
-* Invoice - Description of the order and the payment system as well as proof that an order happened
+* Invoice - Description of the order(Address) and the payment system as well as proof that an order happened

 ## Details 📌
 * The application should have an interface where the users can login, see products and buy them as well as make the order